The Traffic Policeman: Plot

 Otello Celletti is a war veteran from a small town in Latium.
 He has been unemployed since the end of the war and lives with his father, wife Amalia and their son, at the expense of his brother-in-law.
-When he is offered a menial job in the town's markets, Otello refuses in disdain.
-After fiercely insisting with the town's Mayor and by leveraging his veteran status, Otello eventually obtains a position with the local traffic police.
-Though he performs his duties poorly, Otello still abuses his authority to exact petty revenge upon those who had been teasing him while he was jobless.
+When he is offered a menial job in the town's markets thanks to his son heroism in saving the drowning son of a council member, Otello refuses in disdain.
+After vehemently insisting with the town's Mayor and by leveraging his veteran status and war wounds, Otello eventually obtains a position with the local traffic police, which he immediately use to assert himself on his neighbors and acquaintances who had been mocking his lazyness.
+He performs his duties poorly and abuses his authority to exact petty revenge upon those who had been teasing him while jobless, including his brother in law who had been hosting and supporting him.

 One day, Otello finds himself offering roadside assistance to famous actress Sylva Koscina.
-He indulges in pleasantries with the actress, inviting her for coffee and opting not to fine her for missing her driving license and car documents.
-That night, during a guest appearance on the television program Il Musichiere in front of 18 million viewers, Sylva publicly greets Otello but, at the insistence of host Mario Riva, also reveals how Otello let her go when he should have fined or even arrested her.
+He indulges in pleasantries with the actress, inviting her for coffee and opting not to fine her for missing her driving license and car documents, while making his son fix her car.
+That night, during a guest appearance on the television program Il Musichiere in front of 18 million viewers, Sylva publicly greets Otello but, at the insistence of host Mario Riva, and she also reveals how Otello let her go when he should have fined or even arrested her.